BOEM25/cw-homepage/src/pages/blog/2019-01-04-automating-the-dji-tello-done-with-go.md

 ---
 templateKey: blog-post
 title: Automating the DJI Tello Drone with GO
-date: 2019-12-31T21:02:20.866Z
+date: 2020-02-26T21:02:20.866Z
 featuredpost: false
-published: false
+published: true
 author: Stephen Castle
 authorimage: /img/contributors/stephen.jpg
-featuredimage: /img/blog-images/three-point-lighting.jpg
+featuredimage: /img/blog-images/drone.jpg
 description: >-
-  React three fiber is a powerful library allowing you to leverage the awesome declarative UI model of React to create Three.JS WebGL scenes.
+  You'll be amazed how easy it is to fly a drone with Go and Gobot on your side.
 tags:
   - programming
   - beginner